apple-domain-verification=LNnfwxGfBTdyQf8WBG3RmO6sq2PUcOSziv3QsV3ksJs apple-domain-verification=LNnfwxGfBTdyQf8WBG3RmO6sq2PUcOSziv3QsV3ksJs

 • 4 min read

-Over the years, through countless conversations with clients, a pattern keeps showing up: the quiet struggle to stay true to oneself while trying to survive life + the corporate hierarchy.
-Many men share that they feel pulled in every direction, trying to be good partners, fathers, friends, responsible professionals, while sensing their own core values slowly slipping under the weight of societal expectations.
+Over the years, through countless conversations with clients, a pattern keeps showing up: the quiet struggle to stay true to oneself while trying to survive life and the corporate hierarchy.
+Many men share that they feel pulled in every direction.
+They strive to be good partners, fathers, friends, and responsible professionals, all while sensing their core values slowly slipping under the weight of societal expectations.

 The Pressure Cooker

-Corporate (every) environments have a strange way of convincing people that everything is urgent, personal, and high-stakes.
+Corporate environments have a strange way of convincing people that everything is urgent, personal, and high-stakes.
 Most men I see aren’t struggling because they’re weak or unfocused.
-They’re struggling because they’ve been taught to keep pushing through exhaustion, silence their instincts, and ignoring their own emotional warning signs.
+They’re struggling because they’ve been taught to keep pushing through exhaustion, silencing their instincts, and ignoring their own emotional warning signs.

-So the question becomes: Which part of you is saling the boat? or driving the narrative today?
-And does it (that part of you) deserve to be at the wheel today?
+So the question becomes: Which part of you is sailing the boat today?
+And does that part deserve to be at the wheel?

 Stop Trying to Be the Perfect Man